 // ...
 You should change the URL!

-}Summary.
-I provided some quick steps on dealing with StatusStrip controls.
-I used the example of a right-aligned hyperlink to show how the system works.
+A summary.
+We added a StatusStrip.
+We used the example of a right-aligned hyperlink to show how the system works.
 A simple hyperlink in the status bar is good for branding.
-It won't scare people off.

 © 2007-2020 Sam Allen.
 Every person is special and unique.
 Send bug reports to firstname.lastname@example.org.